iron-claw-972/iron-claw-972.github.io/about.md

 the Los Gatos High School Robotics Club decided to split off from Pioneer High School and the Apes of Wrath due to fast-increasing interest in robotics and our team's growing size.

 We are now restarting team 972 as "Iron Claw".
-Our mission is to develop and nuture interest in STEM within the Los Gatos community and to teach our members real-life STEM skills, teamwork, and [gracious professionalism](http://www.usfirst.org/aboutus/gracious-professionalism).
+Our mission is to develop and nurture interest in STEM within the Los Gatos community and to teach our members real-life STEM skills, teamwork, and [gracious professionalism](http://www.usfirst.org/aboutus/gracious-professionalism).